 I became increasingly confident modifying or discarding the available clinical guidance on sound intolerance definitions, mechanisms, classification and assessment if they were not congruent with my clinically based observations, analysis, research and positive outcomes.
 Joining the dots, I have developed my own perspective on hyperacusis mechanisms, TTS and tinnitus reactivity, along with effective treatment approaches, carefully curated and personalised, to ensure each patient remains safe from symptom exacerbation.

-After gaining my qualifications at the University of Melbourne, I started my audiological working life at National Acoustic Laboratory (NAL, now known as Hearing Australia) for six years, running a centre at the tender age of 23!
+After gaining my qualifications (B.Sc Grad Dip Aud) at the University of Melbourne, I started my audiological working life 40+ years ago at National Acoustic Laboratory (NAL, now known as Hearing Australia) for six years, running a centre at the tender age of 23!
 My commitment to hearing rehabilitation, including hearing aid fitting and supporting the emotional reactions to hearing problems, stemmed from this time.

 While working at the Victorian Deaf Society HEAR (Hearing Education and Aural Rehabilitation) Service I was first drawn to the challenge of providing effective tinnitus and hyperacusis management in 1995.
-There was no available clinical training in sound intolerance at that time, until I attended a Tinnitus Retraining Therapy (TRT) course in Melbourne run by Prof. Pawel Jastreboff in 2000.
+There was no available clinical training in sound intolerance at that time, until I attended a Tinnitus Retraining Therapy (TRT) course in Melbourne run by Prof. Pawel Jastreboff in 2000, followed by an Advanced TRT course in 2001.

 I had the opportunity at HEAR Service to focus solely on tinnitus, hyperacusis and misophonia therapy for five years, running the HEAR Service Tinnitus and Hyperacusis Program for most of that time.